makeabilitylab/physcomp/arduino/inside-arduino.md

 }
 {% endhighlight C %}

 Interestingly, this [Arduino forum post ](https://forum.arduino.cc/index.php?topic=615714.0)suggests that because `serialEventRun()` is weakly defined in the core, you can define it locally in your sketch to override the default definition, which, according to the OP, will "save a little memory and makes the loop() run a little faster too!"
+You can do this if you don't need to user serial communication.

 {% highlight C %}
 void serialEventRun() {}